-SAAirlink, Mango, SAFAIR, Kalula and the other type of budget airlines will NOT carry your guns.
+SAAirlink, Mango, SAFAIR, Kalula and the other type of budget airlines will NOT carry your guns inside south africa.

 If The flight says SAA operated by Airlink or Mango then these will NOT carry guns.
 Flight MUST say ' OPERATED BY SAA '.

-British Airways ( BA ) apparently carry guns but they charge extra for your ammo case which needs to be outside your checked bag when leaving PLZ / PE.
+British Airways ( BA ) apparently carry guns but they charge extra for your rifle and for your ammo case.

-BUT if the flight says BA OPERATED BY COMAIR OR SOMEOTHER budget airline THEY WILL NOT CARRY YOUR GUNS.
+If the BA flight says BA OPERATED BY COMAIR OR SOME OTHER budget airline THEY WILL NOT CARRY YOUR GUNS.

-The above only refers to flights on budget ailines INSIDE SA.
+The above only refers to flights on budget airlines INSIDE SA.